makaubenson/Natours-API/readme.md

 - Its white space sensitive.
 -  Types of comments in pug
 - ` // h1 The Park Camper` - The comment is seen in dev tools
-- ` //- h1 The Park Camper` - Comment isnt seen in dev tools
+- ` //- h1 The Park Camper` - Comment isn't seen in dev tools